Skip to main content

 fastskill remove skill1 skill2 skill3

-fastskill registry
+fastskill repos

 # Add a repository

-fastskill registry add team-tools --repo-type git-marketplace https://github.com/org/team-skills.git
+fastskill repos add team-tools --repo-type git-marketplace https://github.com/org/team-skills.git

 # List all repositories

-fastskill registry list
+fastskill repos list

 # Remove a repository

-fastskill registry remove team-tools
+fastskill repos remove team-tools

 # Update repository metadata

-fastskill registry update team-tools --branch develop
+fastskill repos update team-tools --branch develop

 # List skills from a repository